CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .floatmode BYTE-VALUE

 This pseudo-op must be inside kernel configuration (`.config`).
 Defines float-mode.
 Set floatmode (FP_ROUND and FP_DENORM fields of the MODE register).
+Default value is 0xc0.

 ### .globaldata